There are 25 different types of bats in California out of the 1,400 species of bats documented across the globe.

 20. Cave Myotis

 The Cave Myotis, or Myotis velifer, is the largest of the Myotis group of bats, which includes several other species.
-They have a bald spots on their backs, short ears, and are brown in color.
+They have a bald spot on their backs, short ears, and are brown in color.
 With a length of 44 mm, the male’s forearm is significantly shorter than the female’s.

 Caves, mines, and structures are typical locations for their presence.
 They can congregate on cave ceilings by the hundreds while they are dormant over the winter.